Boston Police Officer Shoots Man In Leg To Stop Stabbing In Dorchester

 DORCHESTER (CBS) – A Boston Police officer shot a man in the leg while trying to stop a stabbing in Dorchester overnight.

 Two officers were on patrol on Adams Street around 11:30 p.m.
 Monday when they saw two men fighting outside of a sandwich shop.
-Then, one of the men started stabbing the other.
+Then, one of the men, later identified as 32-year-old Luis Gomes, of Dorchester, started stabbing the other.

 The officers jumped out of their cruiser and tried to separate the men.
-The one with the knife then went after police, according to Commissioner William Gross.
+Gomes then went after police, according to Commissioner William Gross.

 “One officer physically tried to separate the knife-wielding suspect from further stabbing the victim.
 It was a very violent attack.
 As a matter of fact, the victim was stabbed in the neck and twice in the back and, again, that officer tried to physically intervene and remove that suspect from the victim.
 That was to no avail,” Gross told reporters.